Mooshua/luau/docs/_pages/learn-luau.md

 Luau can be a tricky language to learn for people who have never written code before.
 This tutorial is aimed for absolute beginners, especially those who have never written a line of code before.
+More advanced users can skip to [Static Typing with Cookiebot](#static-typing-butter--cookiebot) for Luau-specific information.

 ## Getting Started: Recipes & CookieBot